walterlopatka/cortx-k8s/k8_cortx_cloud/solution-documentation.md

       * CSM management

 ## 3. Images (solution.images)
-   This section contains the CORTX and third party images which are used to deploy CORTX cloud.
+   This section contains the CORTX and third party images which are used to create CORTX cloud.

 ## 4. Common (solution.common)
    This section contains common paramaters that applies to all the CORTX data nodes.